X

 Next, hit the Update File button, and you should have added your Google Analytics tracking code.

-Remember that adding the tracking code manually or through WPCode may take a little time before metrics start trickling in on your Google Analytics dashboard.
+Remember that adding the tracking code manually without a plugin or through WPCode may take some time before metrics start trickling into your Google Analytics dashboard.

 FAQs: How to Set Up Google Analytics in WordPress